Chart Color Schemes

 Deniliquin is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Deniliquin's dwelling structure, as per the latest Census, comprised 89.1% houses and 11.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-Non-Metro NSW had 89.8% houses and 10.2% other dwellings.
-Home ownership in Deniliquin was 42.0%, with mortgaged dwellings at 30.4% and rented ones at 27.6%.
+In Deniliquin, as per the latest Census, 89.1% of dwellings were houses, with the remaining 11.0% being semi-detached homes, apartments, or other types.
+This is similar to Non-Metro NSW's figures of 89.8% houses and 10.2% other dwellings.
+Home ownership in Deniliquin stood at 42.0%, with mortgaged properties at 30.4% and rented ones at 27.6%.
 The median monthly mortgage repayment was $1,083, lower than Non-Metro NSW's average of $1,285.
-Median weekly rent in Deniliquin was $230, compared to Non-Metro NSW's $235.
+Weekly rent in Deniliquin was $230, compared to $235 in Non-Metro NSW.
 Nationally, Deniliquin's mortgage repayments were significantly lower at $1,083 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing